How do I keep my airway open without a CPAP machine?

 Positional therapy is another method to maintain an open airway during sleep.
 It involves adjusting your sleeping position to prevent airway blockage.
 For instance, many people experience sleep apnea predominantly when sleeping on their back, in the supine position.

-By switching to side sleeping or elevating the head, you can reduce the likelihood of airway obstruction.
-There are special pillows and devices available to help maintain these positions throughout the night.
+Switching to side sleeping or elevating the head can reduce the likelihood of airway obstruction.
+Special pillows and devices are available to help maintain these positions throughout the night.
 Adjustable beds can also be a good investment for this purpose.

 Oral Appliances: A Bite Out of Sleep Apnea